 Does Government Play Favorites?
 Evidence from Opportunity Zones

-In 2017, Congress introduced the Opportunity Zone ("OZ'') designation to promote development in distressed communities.
-A widely criticized feature of the program is that state governors select qualifying zones from many eligible tracts without any meaningful scrutiny.
-We find that OZ designation is more likely for (1) tracts with higher unemployment rates and poverty levels and lower incomes, (2) tracts on an upward trajectory in terms of poverty and income, and (3) tracts in counties that supported the governor in the last election.
-Overall, while governors targeted selection to the relatively poor tracts, there is evidence of potential favoritism.
+In 2017, Congress introduced the Opportunity Zone (``OZ'') designation to promote development in distressed communities.
+A criticized feature of the program is that state governors select zones from many eligible tracts without meaningful scrutiny.
+We find that while governors are more likely to select tracts with higher distress levels and tracts on an upward economic trajectory, favoritism seems to play an important role in governor decisions.
+OZ designation is more likely for tracts in counties that supported the governor in the election and when executives or firms with an economic interest in the tract donated to the governor's campaign.

 Keywords: Opportunity Zones, Development, Administrative Discretion, Social Entrepreneurship, Taxation, Subsidies